 The Ebon Armory set increases the maximum health of your groupmates and is a great boost to your group’s survivability.
 It’s usually worn by tanks, but can sometimes be used by healers, particularly in the Cloudrest trial.
 This set always needs to be active on both bars.

-The Hircine's Veneer set reduces the cost of Stamina abilities by 4% for you and your groupmates.
+The Hircine’s Veneer set increases your Stamina Recovery by 145 for you and your groupmates.
 It’s the best set that a healer can wear to help your group’s Stamina sustain.
 This set always needs to be active on both bars.

 The Jorvuld’s Guidance set increases the duration of all Major buffs, Minor buffs, and damage shields you apply to yourself and allies by 40%.
 Note that the bonus reads Major and Minor buffs, not debuffs- for example, Minor Vulnerability is not affected.
 This is a solid choice for increasing a number of important buffs which you can run successfully on both bars, or back bar only.
 If you run it on the back bar only, you would also want to use the Aggressive Horn ultimate there so you can increase the duration of Major Force.